 - (4) After consultation with the examiners concerned and in observance of the module outline and the feasibility to complete the program within the allotted time frame, the examination board is to determine the type and modalities of examination for every module at the beginning of each semester.
-If an examination within a module comprises several components or a combination of different types of examination, the examination board is also to specify how to weigh the individual components.
-At the suggestion of the examiners concerned, the examination board normally determines the examination period for written and oral examinations one month prior to the examination period for all students who intend to take the module examination concerned.
-The examination board's decision is to be uniform and binding.
-For scheduled examination dates, the regulations stipulated in section 18 (2) apply. - (5) In case other types of examination have been determined, the examiner is to determine the schedule of examinations in the first quarter of the course and is to notify the examination board.
+If an examination within a module consists of several components or a combination of different types of examination, the examination board is also to specify how the individual components are to be weighted.
+At the suggestion of the respective examiners, the examination board sets the dates for the examination period for written and oral examinations usually one month prior to the examination period.
+The decision is binding for all students who intend to take the particular module examination.
+For scheduled examination dates, the regulations stipulated in section 18 (2) apply. - (5) If other types of examination have been determined, the examiner is to determine the schedule of examinations in the first quarter of the course concerned and is to notify the examination board.